msg-systems/datatransfer/README.md

 - Usable in command line and therefore easy to integrate into other workflow engines
 - Job descriptions in xml with existing xsd schema
 - Password encryption in job descriptions user/server based
-- Because of open source extensible to your needs
+- Because of open source, extensible to your needs
 - Very few dependencies to other libraries

 ### Quick Start